Kissack Engine - No.13

 and a photo purchased of ebay,=believed to have been taken at the Quarterbridge Level Crossing (You can see the house alongside the line in the background), heading towards Douglas'

-and finaly a slide.
-Again off ebay with no further details
+and finally a slide.
+Again off eBay with no further details